 About Me

+This website is my invitation to you to explore, rediscover, and cherish the Dutch culinary heritage, whether you are seeking to reconnect with your roots or are simply curious about our cuisine.
 Born and raised in the Netherlands in a Dutch-Indonesian home, I traveled to many places before finally settling down in Idaho.
-Food is a huge part of my life: I eat and grow it, read and write about it and work with it every day.
+Food is a huge part of my life: I eat and grow it, read and write about it, and work with it every day.

-While I was at it, I figured I better become a Master Gardener and a Master Food Preserver too.
-Nobody was going to stop me now!
-I also obtained my Prochef I certification at the Culinary Institute of America in NY.
-I returned to school, but this time to be a culinary arts instructor, which I thoroughly enjoyed!
-I taught both baking and culinary arts, as well as front of the house, for almost six years, until the program closed.
-Nowadays, I am still teaching but in a different field.
+To better hone my skills, I also became a Master Gardener and a Master Food Preserver, and had the amazing opportunity to obtain my ProChef I certification at the Culinary Institute of America.
+I returned to school, but this time to be a culinary arts instructor, which I thoroughly enjoyed.
+I taught both baking and culinary arts, as well as managing front of the house, for almost six years, until the program closed.
+Nowadays, I still work in higher education, but in a different field.

-My freelance writing and food photography are published regularly in Dutch, the magazine, Idaho Women's Journal, and other publications.
+My freelance writing and food photography has been published regularly in Dutch, the magazine, Idaho Women's Journal, and other publications.
 The website has been featured in KLM's in-flight magazine, in Jamie Magazine, and in Margriet among others, and served as a resource for other print media publications such as Mimi Sheraton's "1,000 Foods To Eat Before You Die", and Emily Wight's "Dutch Feast".
+You can also hear me in SBS Dutch's food podcast "Aan Tafel!".

 Tot ziens!